quadri-usman/The-TRUST-Foundation/README.md

 # The-TRUST-Technology (Omu-Ijebu, Ijebu-Ode, Ogun State, Nigeria
-- This is an initiative of Engineer Quadri Usman (First Class of Electrical Engineering, ABU Zaria)
+- This is an initiation of Engineer Quadri Usman (First Class of Electrical Engineering, ABU Zaria)
 - We are available for teaching and training of students physically and online.
 - Our courses include web development, robotics, product design, data analytics etc
 - We also offer electrical wiring and installation guaranteeing quality materials without disappointment.